 - Both products contain the same sedative antihistamine, diphenhydramine hydrochloride.

-- Nytol tablets are available as Nytol Original, containing 25mg of diphenhydramine per tablet and as ‘One a night’ product, containing 50mg of diphenhydramine per tablet.
+- Nytol tablets are available as Nytol Original, It is one of the best over the counter sleeping pills in the UK Which is containing 25mg of diphenhydramine per tablet and as ‘One a night’ product, containing 50mg of diphenhydramine per tablet.
 Each 5ml of Nytol liquid contains 10mg diphenhydramine.